robbiegay/mpm2/README.md

 - Hosting on Google Cloud: Up until the code freeze deadline, I was attempting to get Google Cloud hosting to work.
 It appeared to be an issue with my choice of combining both React and Laravel in one project directory.
 - User Queue: In the current implementation, the only way to clear the user queue is to refresh the "view" page — this clears users from the database.
 I began working on a timer function that would kick users out in certain scenarios, and would love to implement this in my next build.
 When users are kicked out:
   - [x] After 30 seconds of inactivity the user times out
-  - [ ] If the user leave the page, their parameter is opened up for a different user to control
+  - [ ] If the user leaves the page, their parameter is opened up for a different user to control
 - Styling of the user controllers: The original plan was to create unique control interfaces for each user.
 I think that this really enhances the artistic experience for each user.

 ## Built With